sanity-io/sanity-algolia/README.md

 ### Use in your serverless function

-Typescript example.
-Note that your serverless hosting service might require a build step to properly deploy your serverless functions.
+The following is a Typescript example for Vercel.
+Note that your serverless hosting service might require a build step to properly deploy your serverless functions, and the signatures and passed parameters might differ from this example.
 Please refer to documentation on deploying functions at your service of choice.

 ```typescript
 import algoliasearch from "algoliasearch";